 Being well-read doesn’t mean only reading literature either.
 Don’t restrict yourself, don’t be stuffy or snobby about the books you pick up, read the ones that are fun and ‘trashy’ as well.

-By all means read literary romances like Normal People by Sally Rooney, but also be familiar with the romance genre’s publishers and writers (such as Mills & Boon, Harlequin, Marian Keyes, and Danielle Steel) because these writers and publishers have always been able to shift huge quantities of books.
+By all means read literary romances like Normal People, but also be familiar with the romance genre’s publishers and writers (such as Mills & Boon, Harlequin, Marian Keyes, and Danielle Steel) because these writers and publishers have always been able to shift huge quantities of books.

 If you want to write something that sells, read thoroughly commercial books as well as those regarded as higher quality.